BirdeeHub/tomlua/README.md

 Implemented in C

-build with make and add the .so to your LUA_CPATH (or package.cpath at runtime) or install via luarocks
+build with make and add the tomlua.so to your LUA_CPATH (or package.cpath at runtime) or install via luarocks

 ```lua
 require("tomlua").decode(some_string)